 As you walk along the top of the hill, the views of the South China Sea really open up.
 On a clear day, you can see miles into the sea.
 Make sure you stop along the way to take a few photos.

-Soon, you’ll notice the white triangulation station ahead.
-This is Ngau Wu Teng, the highest point on Po Toi Island.
+Soon, you’ll notice the white triangulation station ahead for Ngau Wu Teng (188 m), one of the highest points on Po Toi Island.
 There is a shaded pavilion next to the triangulation station.

 Take a break here if you need to because the next section will take your breath away!